Biquinho vs Aji Dulce: Two Sweet, No-Heat Chiles

 Quick Comparison

 Biquinho Pepper measures 80–500 SHU while Aji Dulce registers 0–500 SHU.
-They are roughly equal in heat.
-Biquinho Pepper is known for its sweet, aromatic, and lightly tangy flavor (Capsicum chinense), while Aji Dulce offers sweet and aromatic notes (C. chinense).
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Biquinho Pepper is known for its sweet, aromatic, and lightly tangy flavor (Capsicum chinense), while Aji Dulce offers sweet, fruity, aromatic notes (C. chinense).

 Biquinho Pepper